-- Chicago bicyclists must ride in the same direction of traffic.
+- Riders must travel in the same direction of traffic.

-- Like cars and trucks, bicyclists must yield the right of way to pedestrians.
+- Like cars and trucks, cyclists must yield the right of way to pedestrians.

 - In some parts of Chicago, bicycles are not permitted on sidewalks.
-Check with your local laws prior to riding your bike on a sidewalk.
+Check with your local laws prior to riding your bicycle on a sidewalk.

 - If there is a designated bicycle lane, use it – the lane is there for your safety.

-- Bicyclists are encouraged to use hand signals to alert others on the road of an intention to change lanes or make a turn.
+- Riders are encouraged to use hand signals to alert others on the road of an intention to change lanes or make a turn.